 The block diagram for IMERG is shown in Fig. 2.
 In words, the input precipitation estimates computed from the various satellite PMW sensors are assembled, mostly received at PPS as Level 1 brightness temperatures from the relevant providers, converted to GPM Level 1C intercalibrated brightness temperatures, then converted to Level 2 precipitation estimates using GPROF2014v2 (currently).
-These estimates are gridded, intercalibrated to the CORRA product on a rolling 45-day basis using probability matching, and climatologically calibrated to the GPCP monthly estimates with a simple ratio in high latitude oceans (where GPM Version 04 is deficient in precipitation) and over all land (where the CORRA tends to be high).
-These "high quality" (HQ) data are combined into half-hourly fields and provided to both the CPC Morphing-Kalman Filter (CMORPH-KF; Joyce et al. 2011) Lagrangian time interpolation scheme and the Precipitation Estimation from Remotely Sensed Information using Artificial Neural Networks - Cloud Classification System (PERSIANN-CCS; Hong et al., 2004) re-calibration scheme.
+The single exception is that the SAPHIR data are not well-behaved in GPROF, so those data are processed using the Precipitation Retrieval and Profiling Scheme (PRPS; Kidd 2018).
+All estimates are gridded, intercalibrated to the CORRA product on a rolling 45-day basis using probability matching, and climatologically calibrated to the GPCP monthly estimates with a simple ratio in high latitude oceans (where GPM Version 05 is deficient in precipitation) and over all land (where the CORRA tends to be high).
+These "high quality" (HQ) data are combined into half-hourly fields and provided to both the CPC Morphing-

+Kalman Filter (CMORPH-KF; Joyce et al. 2011) Lagrangian time interpolation scheme and the Precipitation Estimation from Remotely Sensed Information using Artificial Neural Networks - Cloud Classification System (PERSIANN-CCS; Hong et al., 2004) re-calibration scheme.
 In parallel, CPC assembles the zenith-angle-corrected, intercalibrated "even-odd" and merged geo-IR fields and forwards them to PPS for use in the CMORPH-KF Lagrangian time interpolation scheme and the PERSIANN-CCS computation routines, respectively.
-The PERSIANN-CCS estimates are computed (supported by an asynchronous re-calibration cycle) and sent to the CMORPH-KF Lagrangian time interpolation scheme.
-The CMORPH-KF Lagrangian time interpolation (supported by an asynchronous KF weights updating cycle) uses the PMW and IR estimates to create half-hourly estimates.
+The PERSIANN-CCS estimates are computed (supported by an asynchronous re-calibration cycle) and sent to the CMORPH-KF Lagrangian time interpolation (supported by an asynchronous KF weights updating cycle) uses the PMW and IR estimates to create half-hourly estimates.
 Note that various intermediate fields will be carried through the processing as necessary to populate the fields in the output file (Table 3).